 Today, let us talk about spiritual gifts because it is an important topic for the Chruch and as we dive into this subject, let us begin by reading 1 Corinthians chapters 12, and what you will find reading this chapter is the reality that as Christians we can at will call on or manifest our gifts.
 That is why Paul wrote saying first and foremost:

 1 Corinthians 12:1-3 “Concerning spiritual gifts, brethren, I would not have you be ignorant.
 You know that you were Gentiles, carried away unto these dumb idols, even as you were led.”
-And if we were to pause for a moment to think on what Paul was saying in these first few lines of scripture before we move on to the second part of his statement saying, we are not able or cannot curse the name of Jesus after being filled the Spirit of God, we will realize he was telling us we can with impulse exercise the gifts given to us by the Spirit.
+And if we were to pause for a moment to think on what Paul was saying in these first few lines of scripture before we move on to the second part of his statement, we will realize he was telling us we can with impulse exercise the gifts given to us by the Spirit.

 Notice he said at first, “You know that you were Gentiles, carried away unto these dumb idols, even as you were led.”
 This means as they were moved by impulse or by desire, or at will because they were being led by the spirit of the flesh or sin, they were able to carry out the sinful nature of the flesh or will of the enemy.